P14159492/Test/README.md

 Contrast: Even though the website should blend together, there should be some distinction between some images and some text.

 ##Conclusion
+During the course of this module, I have learnt the basics of how to utilise HTML5, JavaScript and CSS to create a simple functional website, which can also be applied to real life situations.
+This module has encouraged me to apply and further develop these skills in the future.

 ##References
 Content:
 Adams, D. (2017).
 King Power Stadium | Leicester City FC | Football Ground Guide. [online] Footballgroundguide.com.
 Available at: http://www.footballgroundguide.com/leagues/king-power-stadium-leicester-city.html [Accessed 3 Dec.
 2017].